jameshball/osci-render/README.md

 ## Running

-Head over to [Releases](https://github.com/jameshball/osci-render/releases) and download the latest `.exe` or `.jar`.
+Head over to [Releases](https://github.com/jameshball/osci-render/releases) and download the latest `.exe`, `.deb`, or `.jar`.

-`.exe` is highly recommended if you're on Windows as it is much simpler to get up and running.
+`.exe` or `.deb` is recommended, if possible, as it is simpler to get up and running.

 ### Running using .exe

 - Download the latest `osci-render-VERSION.exe` from [Releases](https://github.com/jameshball/osci-render/releases)
-- Open the `.exe` skipping any Windows security warnings (at your own risk!)
+- Open the `.exe` skipping any Windows security warnings
 - It should open briefly and then close without any user input
 - Check your start menu for `osci-render` or open `osci-render.exe` at `C:\Program Files\osci-render`
 - Start rendering!